dnotes/quickpickle/packages/browser/README.md

 ## Known Issues:

 * Reactivity is currently broken for Svelte and Vue tests.
-* Screenshot comparisons don't work yet.
 * Selecting elements by css selector doesn't work yet.
+* Performing screenshot comparisons may result in an extra screenshot being created for @vitest/browser versions below 3.2.0

 ## Suspected Issues: